Check in on your heart health with a quick assessment to determine your risk factors for developing heart disease.

 Cardiac catheterization is a diagnostic and therapeutic procedure that allows doctors to study the heart and surrounding blood vessels.
 One or more thin, flexible tubes are inserted through a blood vessel in the arm or leg to record blood flow, calculate cardiac output, and evaluate the heart’s electrical activity.

-PCI and Angioplasty
+PCI and angioplasty

-Risks of angioplasty include problems with the dye, blood vessel damage, irregular heartbeat, stroke, and heart attack, and possibly emergency heart surgery.
+Risks of angioplasty include problems with the dye, blood vessel damage, irregular heartbeat, stroke, heart attack, and possibly emergency heart surgery.
 These risks occur infrequently, but you should be aware of this possibility.